Bridges of Time

-Bridges of Time (Laiko tiltai) is a 2018 Lithuanian documentary film directed by Kristine Briede and Audrius Stonys.
+Bridges of Time (Laiko tiltai) is a 2018 Lithuanian documentary film directed by Kristīne Briede and Audrius Stonys.
 It was selected as the Lithuanian entry for the Best International Feature Film at the 92nd Academy Awards, but it was not nominated.
 The film won the Golden Goblet Award for Best Documentary Film at the 22nd Shanghai International Film Festival.

 Premise

 A documentary about the "Baltic New Wave", avant-garde filmmakers in Estonia, Latvia and Lithuania during the 1960s.